FOR INTERNATIONAL STUDENTS

-As an institution committed to fostering global understanding and awareness, Mercyhurst University offers many opportunities for students from around the globe.
-Mercyhurst offers three exciting pathways for study for international students:
+As an institution of higher education committed to fostering global understanding and awareness, Mercyhurst University offers many learning opportunities for students from around the globe.
+Mercyhurst offers two exciting pathways of study for international students:

 Mercyhurst attracts students from nearly 50 countries.
 Learn what our international students have to say about how they chose Mercyhurst and what their experience has been like!

 Students with demonstrated English proficiency (IELTS of 6.5+) are invited to apply for admission as an undergraduate student.
 Traditional undergraduate students enter into an academic program of study directly and are not required to take Intensive English or Foundations courses.
-Please contact Eric Evans, Director of International Admissions at email@example.com for more information.
-Students who wish to apply for undergrauate admissions should submit the following:
+Please contact Angela Phillips, International Enrollment Counselor at email@example.com for more information.
+Students who wish to apply for undergraduate admissions should submit the following:

 Students should make housing arrangements in the U.S. prior to arriving.
 Mercyhurst University offers numerous housing options.
 If you are interested in on-campus housing, please click here.
-Intensive English and International Foundations Students interested in housing should contact Eric Evans at firstname.lastname@example.org
+Intensive English and International Foundations Students interested in housing should contact Angela Phillips at firstname.lastname@example.org

 Plan to attend the orientation session for your program.
 If you are unable to attend orientation, be sure to visit the International Office as soon as you arrive on campus to check in and maintain your status.
 You will need to provide the following: